Pinacolada64/NOW/README.md

 Plenty of beginner's tutorials can be found here: http://github.com/evennia/evennia/wiki/Tutorials.

-Install Evennia as normal, up to the point where the evennia command is working in your virtualenv.
+Install Evennia as normal, up to the point where the `evennia` command is working in your virtualenv.

-    git clone https://github.com/Pinacolada64/NOW.git (creates a new cloned NOW folder) cd NOW
+    git clone https://github.com/Pinacolada64/NOW.git # create a new cloned NOW folder cd NOW

 We already include a `settings.py` file, but you can do